A classic combination.

 The quiche will be finished when it seems fairly solid and not wet, somewhat puffed, and beginning to brown across the top.

 7. Let the quiche rest on a rack for about 5 minutes.
-If using a springform or similar pan, remove the quiche from the pan before serving, like this:
+If using a springform pan, remove the quiche from the pan before serving, like this:

 Set the pan on a tall narrow object like a jar.
 Loosen the sides and slide the outer rim down, off of the quiche.
-Then, slide the quiche off the pan bottom onto a rack, cutting board or serving dish.
+Then, slide the quiche off the pan bottom onto a rack to finish cooling.

-If using a standard pie pan, serve the quiche in the pan.
+If using a standard pie pan, serve the quiche directly out of that pan.